utelecon/utelecon.github.io/en/zoom/create_room/date_and_time/index.md

 ---
-title: (Zoom for Faculty Members) Scheduling Recurring Zoom Meetings
+title: Scheduling Recurring Zoom Meetings
 ---

 By scheduling recurring meetings, you can use a fixed meeting URL with all 13 class occurrences.